IntelLabs/networkgym/README.md

         "max_y":10,
         "z":1.5
       },
+      "measurement_start_time_ms": 1000, //the first measurement start time.
+The first measurement will be sent to the agent at measurement_start_time_ms + measurement_interval_ms
-      "app_and_measurement_start_time_ms": 1000, //when the application starts traffic and send measurement to RL agent "transport_protocol": "tcp", //"tcp" or "udp"
+      "transport_protocol": "tcp", //"tcp" or "udp"
       "udp_poisson_arrival": false, // if "transport_protocol" is "udp", this para controls whether the generater using poisson process.
       "min_udp_rate_per_user_mbps": 2, // if "transport_protocol" is "udp", this para controls the min sending rate.